How to dress like a meme for Halloween (slide show)

 The organizers of the HallowMEME Costume Party school us on how to masquerade as the latest Internet sensation—plus, our top web-culture costume picks

 If you want to skip a scary or sexy Halloween costume and go for something a little more timely, then you've come to the right place: We racked our brains for the best meme-themed costumes—the stuff that we laughed at, became obsessed with, and shared and reshared this year on the Internet—that are both funny and inexpensive for October 31.

-Read on for ideas on how to re-create Internet sensations in the flesh, along with tips from Lindsey Weber, one of the co-founders of Forced Meme Productions of the upcoming HallowMEME party (at The Bell House on Thursday, October 24), on making an awesome viral outfit.
+Read on for ideas on how to re-create Internet sensations in the flesh, along with tips from Lindsey Weber, one of the co-founders of Forced Meme Productions of the upcoming HallowMEME party on making an awesome viral outfit.

 Photoshopped by Bryan Mayes